 - Try to eliminate the ‘Umming and Urring’ while speaking.

 - Ignore the mistakes and keep on reading the next word.

-Below are some samples of PTE read aloud for practice purpose.
-Try to implement all of the above methods to excel the PTE speaking score, as this carries heavy weight.
+Below are some samples of PTE read-aloud for practice purposes.
+Try to implement all of the above methods to excel in the PTE speaking score, as this carries heavyweight.

 - Karl Marx is arguably the most famous political philosopher of all time, but he was also one of the great foreign correspondents of the nineteenth century.
 During his eleven years writing for the New York Tribune – their collaboration began in 1852 – Marx tackled an abundance of topics, from issues of class and the state of world affairs.